OmGoyal27/Ompy/README.md

     - The speak command lets you make the machine speak words or sentences.
     - You could enter full sentences too, as log as Python and your machine could handle it.
     - For eg; speak Hello World!

+- Popup

+    - The popup command displays a popup screen with a specific tezt message.
+    - Any message is accepted.
+    - Other code execution is blocked until the popup is closed.
+    - For eg; popup Hello World!